monolithst/functional-models/README.md

 NOTE: If the value is provided as part of the instance, it is not re-calculated.
 If you want to re-calculate it, you must use either the property's method `calculate()` method to get the value and replace the existing OR pass in undefined for the property.

+<strong>Incremental data creation such as GUI forms:</strong>

+If you are incrementally creating and validating model data, such as a GUI form, you should make your denormalization callback understand that there may be properties that are required, but are not present (yet).
+What this means, is if you need a particular property's value to be part of the denormalization value, but it isn't there, you should check for the value, and if not there, return undefined.
+This will allow it to be recalculated later.

 <strong>A Strong Word of Caution</strong>

 Generally, we would recommend not using this as a primary key in a database.
 However, if you want to use a DenormalizedProperty as primary key in a database and you want to make changes to an instance, you need to delete the previous entry and then recreate it for every update.
 A dynamic primary key is not tracked between changes.

 <strong>Example</strong>